 What do I receive upon completion of a course?

-Upon successful completion of a course, learners will receive email verification informing them of their final outcome in the course.
+Upon successful completion of a course, you will receive email verification informing them of their final outcome in the course.
 The PLC program does not provide formal transcripts or certificates for completing courses in our program.
 Upon successful completion of all six courses and the capstone assessment, learners will receive the Public Leadership Credential, in the form of a digital certificate, that reflects the work they have done.

 Can I take more than one course at a time?
 Is there a required path to completing the credential?

 We recommend that learners take one course at a time.
 While it is possible to take two courses at a time, learners need to be aware of the time commitment and academic rigor that these courses demand.
 Each course requires an estimated weekly commitment of 10-12 hours.
-Learners wanting to take two courses simultaneously should weigh these considerations with other professional and personal demands.
+Learners who wish to take two courses simultaneously should weigh these considerations with other professional and personal demands.
 Learners may not take three courses at a time.

 Learners are welcome to take A courses in any order.
 Learners must successfully complete an A course before they enroll in the corresponding B course.
 Learners must successfully complete all six PLC courses before enrolling in the capstone.